Integrating curved Yang-Mills gauge theories: Introduction and summary

 \begin{theorems*}{Gauge invariance of the curved Yang-Mills Lagrangian} We have \bas \mathfrak{L}_{\mathrm{CYM}}\mleft[ H^!A \mright] &= \mathfrak{L}_{\mathrm{CYM}}[A] \eas for all principal bundle automorphisms $H$. \end{theorems*}

 As the final part of statements we will discuss new examples of gauge theory in Subsection \ref{CYMExamples}, after pointing out that this gauge theory generalizes the classical formalism.
 We will also discuss this matter in the context of my previously-mentioned Ph.D.\ thesis, \cite{MyThesis}, and the field redefinitions.
-Especially, the paper concludes with the reason why this project started: The inner group bundle of the Hopf fibration $\mathds{S}^7 \to \mathds{S}^4$ is an example of curved Yang-Mills gauge theory, so that $\nabla^{\mathrm{YM}}$ is not curved; we will present this in Ex.\ \ref{ex:HopfEx}.
-We will point out that this is indeed due to the fact that involved LGB is non-trivial, so that we also conjecture that trivial LGBs imply the existence of a field redefinition flattening $\nabla^{\mathrm{YM}}$.
+Especially, the paper concludes with the reason why this project started: The inner group bundle of the Hopf fibration $\mathds{S}^7 \to \mathds{S}^4$ is one of many examples of curved Yang-Mills gauge theory, so that $\nabla^{\mathrm{YM}}$ is not curved; we will present this in Ex.\ \ref{ex:Hopf}.